-At the end of fiscal year 2019, the Library District is able to report positive balances in all categories of net position.
+At the end of fiscal year 2023, the Library District is able to report positive balances in all categories of net position.

-One portion of the Library District's net position of \$19,234,897 or 96.6% of total net position reflects its investment in capital assets (e.g., land, buildings, improvements and equipment, less any related depreciation expense), less any related outstanding debt used to acquire those assets.
+One portion of the Library District's net position of \$18,121,562 or 91.49% of total net position reflects its investment in capital assets (e.g., land, buildings, improvements and equipment, less any related depreciation expense), less any related outstanding debt used to acquire those assets.
 The Library District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the Library District's investment in its capital assets is reported net of related debt, the resources needed to repay this debt are provided from other sources (ad valorem taxes), since the capital assets themselves cannot be used to liquidate these liabilities.
-For the fiscal year, the District's net investment in capital assets decreased by \$75,408.
-This net decrease is due to change in depreciation for the year exceeded the planned capital expenses for renovations of library facilities.
+For the fiscal year, the District's net investment in capital assets increased by \$1,070,093.
+This net increase is due to planned capital expenses for future expansions and renovations of library facilities.

-The remaining portion of the Library District's net position is unrestricted net position (\$673,234 or 3.4%) and may be used to meet the government's ongoing obligations to citizens and creditors.
-Unrestricted net position decreased \$636,716 from FY18 to FY19.
-This decrease was due to capital assets being funded with cash on hand rather than debt.
+The remaining portion of the Library District's net position is unrestricted net position (\$1,684,801 or 8.51%) and may be used to meet the government's ongoing obligations to citizens and creditors.
+Unrestricted net position decreased by \$2,740,052 from FY22 to FY23.
+This decrease was due to an increase in the net pension liability, as well as an increase in the net OPEB liability.